-Continual service improvement is a method to identify and execute opportunities to make IT processes and services better, and to objectively measure the effects of these efforts over time.
-It can be abbreviated as CSI.
+Continual service improvement (CSI) is a method to identify and execute opportunities to improve IT processes and services, and to objectively measure the effects of these efforts over time.

-ITSM includes all of the policies, processes and procedures that an organization uses to design, deploy operate and maintain a suite of IT services.
-Continual service improvement represents a central tenant of ITSM frameworks, such as IT Infrastructure Library (ITIL) v.3, that dictate how organizations deliver access to corporate networks, important business applications such as email and other IT services.
+ITSM includes all of the policies, processes and procedures that an organization uses to design, deploy, operate and maintain a suite of IT services.
+Continual service improvement represents a central tenet of ITSM frameworks, such as IT Infrastructure Library (ITIL) v.3, that dictate how organizations deliver access to corporate networks and important business applications such as email and other IT services.

 Continual service improvement processes